 Business owners that take the right precautions can drastically reduce these costs.
 Here are some power outage tips and tricks you should use to protect your business against power loss.

 Begin with a Risk Analysis

 While developing a business continuity plan, you must begin by identifying the potential problems a power outage will cause.
-Your business continuity plan must account for:
+Your power outage contingency plan must account for:

 - Loss of functionality of important equipment